ncarlier/nunux-keeper/README.md

 * A document can be an html page, notes, images and more!
 * Documents attached medias are also saved.
 * Search a document with powerfull full text queries.
 * Access from your mobile or your computer.
-It's full responsive.
+It's fully responsive.
 * Easily save web content while surfing thanks to the awesome bookmarklet.
 * Share a document on a public page.
-* Build your own client application thaks to the RESTFul JSON API.
+* Build your own client application thanks to the [RESTFul JSON API](http://keeper.nunux.org/doc).
 * Link your account with Twitter and keep your tweets.
 * Import your bookmarks from Pocket
 * Store medias on the local disk or on S3

 ## Roadmap

-* Add a user quota for local storage;
+* Add a user quota for local storage
-* Add some user dashboard with stats;
+* Export a document to PDF
+* Add new document type support (Markdown, Bookmark, ...)
+* Improve sharing features
+* ...

 ## Under the hood